ndcbe/optimization/README.md

-# Welcome Nonlinear and Stochastic Optimization
+# Nonlinear and Stochastic Optimization

 CBE/ACMS 40499 and 60499 at U. Notre Dame